versatica/mediasoup-client/V3_TODO.md

 # It client:

-transport.restartIce(remoteIceParameters)
+transport.restartIce({ remoteIceParameters })
   .then(() => done);
 ```

 * Remove `direction` stuff from server-side Transport.

-* Remove "@needupdateproducer" in client and related stuff in server (it's just for old Chrome versions and React-Native).
+* Remove "@needupdateproducer" also in server (it's just for old Chrome versions and React-Native).

-* Rethink `appData` stuff.

-* Expose `RTCRtpSender/Reeiver` objects into `Producer` and `Consumer`?
+* Expose `RTCRtpSender/Receiver` objects into `Producer` and `Consumer`?
 I don't like it because the app could change simulcast settings, etc, without lib knowledge.
-May be just expose an API to get native local stats.
+May be just expose an API to get native local stats (also in `Transport` which would mean the `pc`).

-* Don't forget `consumer.supported` stuff.
-Take into account that now we cannot know it in advance, but just after calling `transport.receive()` in client side...
-Or may be we can anticipate it in server side...
-  - NO. See below.

-* When creating a "recv" transport, we need to provide our local capabilities to the server-side transport, so it knows if the `consumer` is "supported".
-  - NO. See below.

 * Should `transport.receive()` allow `preferredProfile` as argument?